calvenjs/KC-Breakout-Strategy/README.md

 # Intraday Breakout Strategy in Python: Template Project

 This base project uses Keltner Channels and OBV on 5 min ticks to generate trading signals according to direction of the stock.
-This strategy focuses on small-cap stocks.
+This strategy focuses on small-cap/mid-cap stocks.

 ## Overview